Dundas Shire Events Calendar

 You may note Norseman's main street (Roberts St) is very wide.
 This was to allow turning space for the camel trains carrying freight.

 Historical and Geological Museum

 There is a small entry fee applies and it is open six days a week from 10.00am – 1.00pm (closed Sunday).
-It is managed and operated by the Norseman Historical Association.
+It is managed and operated by dedicated volunteers of the Norseman Historical Association.

 Norseman Horse Statue

 The bronze statue of 'Hardy Norseman' by Robert Hitchcock stands proud on the corner of Roberts and Ramsay Streets.

 Local legend has it that in 1894, when prospector Laurie Sinclair stopped off to visit his brother on his way to Esperance, he tethered his horse overnight and in the morning was amazed to discover that the horse had pawed up a gold nugget.
 A rich gold reef was discovered and thousands flocked to make their fortune which led to the town of Norseman being established.